-When is it automatic?
+When is it automated?

-And what is an automatic generated shift plan?
+And what is an automated shift plan?

 Let below example illustrate how advanced automation solves a common (but difficult) task – in an intelligent manner: